Skip to main content

 Wrapping up

 Now you are all set to start using Gmail as your new workflow for scrum sprint planning.
-Above all, we hope that you could see that having everything you need to work in your projects right in your inbox, can make your team a lot more productive.
+With Gmail’s easy interface and shared inbox software’s resources, your team has everything they need to work on current projects right where tasks start.

 Samantha Anacleto